PipeWire/pipewire/doc/spa/pod.md

 # POD

-POD (plan old data) is a sort of data container.
+POD (plain old data) is a sort of data container.
 It is comparable to DBus Variant or LV2 Atom.

 A POD can express nested structures of Objects (with properties), Vectors, Arrays, sequences and various primitives types.
-All information in the POD is laid out sequentially in memory and can be written directly to storage or exchanged between processes or threads without additional marshalling..
+All information in the POD is laid out sequentially in memory and can be written directly to storage or exchanged between processes or threads without additional marshalling.

 Each POD is made of a 32 bits size followed by a 32 bits type field, followed by the pod contents.
 This makes it possible to skip over unknown